Justin Sandy: Tennessee Titans

 Sandy was originally signed by the Tennessee Titans as an undrafted rookie free agent on April 28, 2004.

 After earning the respect of the coaches and teammates during his time on the practice squad, he was activated to the active roster and made his NFL debut at the Jacksonville Jaguars on November 21.

 During the 3rd quarter of his first active NFL game, he suffered a stress fracture in his left foot while blocking an opposing player during a special teams play.

 He managed to finish the game but collapsed to the ground immediately upon the conclusion and was rushed to the training room for immediate treatment.

 After surgery and several months of rehabilitation on his left foot, Sandy suffered his second major career setback when he suffered the same injury on his right foot just months later.

 Determined to return to the field the following season, Sandy sought second opinions.

 After discussing his options with coaches and multiple doctors, Sandy opted to forgo the traditional rehabilitation for a controversial cancer treatment which was promised to expedite bone healing.

 His healing time was cut in half, and he was able to return for the final preseason game of 2005 against the San Francisco 49ers.

 In 2005, he played in three games.

-He was excited to finally return to the field of play and test his skills against noteworthy NFL players like TE Todd Heap, LB Ray Lewis, and S Ed Reed.
+He was returned to the field of play and test his skills against noteworthy NFL players like TE Todd Heap, LB Ray Lewis, and S Ed Reed.

 His first start came against the Baltimore Ravens on September 21, 2005.